Zuehl Conoly: Military service

 Conoly served in the Navy during World War II.

 Professional career

-Conoly was drafted by the Philadelphia Eagles in the tenth round (82nd overall) of the 1943 NFL draft.
+Conoly was selected by the Philadelphia Eagles in the tenth round (82nd overall) of the 1943 NFL draft.
 After returning from service in World War II, he played in nine games for the Cardinals in 1946.
 Against the Lions that year, he blocked and recovered a punt to set up a touchdown.